resilient-http/resilient-server/README.md

 The stored servers are persisted as volatile data (in-memory).
 After a server restart is required data re-registering

-It was designed to be used for testing, demo and development proposals with resilient based applications.
+It was designed to be used for testing, demo and development proposals with resilient based applications

 Additionally it implements full CORS support for direct browser consumption